Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

 Consider a general production function of the following form

 where subscript $i$ denotes firm and subscript $t$ denotes time.
-Lower case letters denote logs, so $y$ is the log of output, $k$ is the log of capital, $l$ is the log of labor and $f(\cdot;\beta)$ is some general function of the two with parameters $\beta$, which captures the process by which they are combined during production.\footnote{For the general exposition of this subsection, output may either be value added (i.e. net output) or turnover (i.e. gross output).
+Lower case letters denote logs, so $y$ is the log of output, $k$ is the log of capital, $l$ is the log of labor and $f(\cdot;\beta)$ is some general function of the two with parameters $\beta$, which captures the process by which they are combined during production.\footnote{For the general exposition of this subsection, output may either be value added (i.e., net output) or sales revenue (i.e., gross output).
 In the latter case, the omission of materials as an input can be justified under a Leontief model of production in which labor and capital are combined in a fixed proportion with materials \citep{ackerberg_identification_2015}.
-In practice, the distinction will influence how data on firm expectations' are treated, which we return to in section \ref{sect:data}.} The variables $\omega$ and $\epsilon$ are unobserved by the econometrician.
+In practice, the distinction will influence how data on firms' expectations are treated, which we return to in Section \ref{sect:data}.} The scalar variables $\omega$ and $\epsilon$ are unobserved by the econometrician.
 The variable $\omega$ represents idiosyncratic productivity that is known by the firm at the time period-$t$ input and investment decisions are made.
 In contrast, $\epsilon$ are unanticipated mean-zero disturbances representing productivity shocks, such as extreme weather events or machine failures, which only become observable to the firm \emph{after} its period-$t$ decisions have been made.
-Alternatively, $\epsilon$ can represent mean-zero measurement error, which does not affect the firm but poses problems to the econometrician \citep{strom_production_1999}.
+In addition, $\epsilon$ can include mean-zero measurement error, which does not affect the firm but may pose problems to the econometrician \citep{strom_production_1999}.
+Capital evolves according to